Article Last Updated: 10 May 2021

 From our experience, never trust only one app for the file system recovery stage!
 They basically scan TOC (Table of Content) tables and pointers on storage medium (SD card, USB flash memory, Hard Disk etc.) and search for continuous files.
 Different tools often report unrecoverable files, which may turn out as perfectly fine (or just mildly damaged but still playable), and some other tools may report perfectly healthy files, which are actually in ruins!
 In any case, if you don’t get positive results with one tool, don’t feel hopeless just yet – just give another tool a shot!

-💡 But, here’s the trouble.
-With continuous development and increasing density in new generations of flash memory chips, mobile phones and tablets with built-in large 512 GB and 1 TB (1024 GB) are becoming easily available.
-There is no external memory card slot support available, and there is nothing to take out and attach to the PC, because storage memory chip is integrated directly onto the device itself!
+💡 But, here’s the trouble: with continuous development and increasing density in new generations of flash memory chips, mobile phones and tablets with built-in large internal storage capacities are becoming easily available.
+There is no external memory card slot support available and there is nothing to take out and attach to the PC because storage memory chip is integrated directly onto the device board itself!

 Yes, internal storage is more secure, it prevents direct access to phone’s pictures and videos if stolen and locked with a strong PIN or password or pattern protection (we do not count special devices and software that can bypass these measures altogether), but it can also hurt the owner itself in cases such as this one.
-When you connect the phone or tablet with internal memory to the PC via USB cable, it is not mounted as a disk drive, but as an MTP (Media Transfer Protocol) device, which is a very limiting factor for any common file recovery tool available.
-In case of iPhone / iPad, external Mac and PC (Windows) tools actually scan device’s internal SQLite database to locate and recover deleted files, photos and videos, which is different beast altogether.
+Apple’s iPhones and iPads do not support memory slots card expansions for this very reason.
+When you connect the phone or tablet with internal memory to the PC via USB cable, it is not mounted as a disk drive, but as an MTP (Media Transfer Protocol) device, which is a very limiting method for any file recovery procedure.
+In case of iPhone / iPad, external Mac and PC (Windows) tools actually scan device’s internal SQLite database to locate and recover deleted files from thumbnails cache, photos and videos, which is a different beast altogether.

 💡 PRO TIP